 Go absolutely bonkers!

 Explore the food culture.
 Food in Japan is really a level up, delicate, balanced, and decorative… Each dish is a small work of art.
-If you love sushi get ready to indulge; do your research in advance so you know what to look out for, what you might like to try, and appropriate dining etiquette.
+If you’re into sushi, do your research on dining etiquette before you sit down so you don’t look like a total amateur.

 Backpacking Mount Fuji